technovangelist/StreamNotes/evangelist.md

 - other names as silly as those two

-I am currently an evangelist at **What is Infra|InfraHQ** and have held that title at [pkb/LIP/Datadog.md](pkb/LIP/Datadog.md), Placester, and Yottaa.
+I am currently an evangelist at **InfraHQ** and have held that title at [Datadog](Datadog.md), Placester, and Yottaa.
 And when I was an SE at Microsoft I worked closely with an evangelist there.
 I have had the domain Technovangelist for much longer though, first acquiring it in the early 1990's